flokoe/bash-hackers-wiki/docs/snipplets/print_horizontal_line.md

 ------------------------------------------------------------------------

-The purpose of this small code collection is to show some code that draws a horizontal line using as less external tools as possible (it\'s not a big deal to do it with AWK or Perl, but with pure or nearly-pure Bash it gets more interesting).
+The purpose of this small code collection is to show some code that draws a horizontal line using as less external tools as possible (it's not a big deal to do it with AWK or Perl, but with pure or nearly-pure Bash it gets more interesting).